Cgossett2022/Credit_Risk_Analysis/README.md

 -Low Risk: 92.5% accuracy, 100% precision, 94% recall, and 97% F1 Score

-Based on the results, I would recommend using the EasyEnsembleClassifier model because it had the highest accuracy and precision for high risk candidates.
-Furhtermore, it has the highest sensitivity rate
+Based on the results, I would recommend using the EasyEnsembleClassifier model because it had the highest accuracy, precision, and recall for high risk loans.
+Since we are most concerned with high risk candidates potentially defaulting on their loans, it's best to identify these candidates before extending credit.
+When compared to the other models, the EasyEnsembleClassifier does the best job minimizing risk.